wazery/ngCable/readme.markdown

 2. Open different chat rooms
 3. Chat in real time with online users
 4. See whom are online
+5. Check the API WebSocket connection heartbeat (The `We're Live!` label in the header)

 Here is a screenshot from the Angular example application: